mararap/minishell/docs/03-path.md

 }
 ```

-You’re already very close—let’s unpack what’s happening step by step and connect it to how a real shell behaves.
+Let’s unpack what’s happening step by step and connect it to how a real shell behaves.

 ---

 ### 3.1) Big picture: what this loop is doing

-When you type a command like:
+When the user types a command like:

 ```bash
 ls
 ```

-your shell doesn’t know where `ls` is located.
+our shell doesn’t know where `ls` is located.
 It uses the `PATH` environment variable, which might look like:

 ```bash
 PATH=/usr/local/bin:/usr/bin:/bin